misbahmehmood/Fundamental-Project-/README.md

 # Project Tracking
 A trello board was used for project management and tracking.
 Having already used trello for practise exercises during training, it was easy to use and simple to follow.
 The user stories were planned out first implementing the MoSCoW principle to keep the focus on the essential areas.
-Scrum framework was used with the sprint backlog, this was then explored further by adding specific tasks relating to the backlog.
+Scrum framework was used with the sprint backlog, this was then explored further by adding specific tasks and sprints relating to the backlog.
 ## Initial Trello board
 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/Initial%20trello%20board.png)

 ## Final Trello board
 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/Final%20trello.png)
+Once the documentations had been completed, the timescale to create and build the application was a week

 ## Initial Entitiy Relationship Diagram
 At least 2 tables sharing a relationship were required to meet the MVP requirement.